jhweintraub/CTF-Writeups/ACICTF/No Escape/README.md

 `Welcome admin!
 The "hash" for account 'houdini' is 'Not a hash'.`

 Now we know there's a user houdini and their "hash" is "Not a hash".
 Now obviously that's not a real hash but mean's there's something in the table to get with that information.
 Let's see what we can inject.
 The account houdini:Not a hash did not work unfortunately.
-We know there's a field called pwHash so let's see if we can get information from it let's inject this into the username field
+We know there's a field called pwHash from injecting as admin, so let's see if we can get information from it let's inject this into the username field

 `' or pwHash='Not a hash';--`